Learn about Stress, its impact, and how to deal with it

 Chronic high levels of stress is linked to reduced immune system function, leaving you open to bacterial infections, viruses etc., and there is increasing evidence that serious diseases such as cancer and heart disease occur more frequently in people with higher stress levels.
 Digestive problems can also occur, because when you are fighting or fleeing, the energy your body produces is diverted to the muscles that you will need, and withdrawn from the digestive tract.
 If you are constantly on edge, your digestion will suffer.
 Negative behaviours in response to stress, such as high alcohol consumption, prescription and illegal drug abuse and smoking all have their own obvious effects on a persons health and well-being.
 Inability to cope with stress can result in psychological illnesses, such as anxiety disorders, paranoia and, most commonly, depression.
 A complete inability to deal with stressors any longer can result in a nervous breakdown.
 This is a state of complete mental exhaustion which is often accompanied by serious physical illness.

 It is important to have coping mechanisms and a realistic attitude when it comes to stress.
-Low levels of stress appears to aid our immune system to respond better and become stronger.
+Low levels of stress appear to aid our immune system, improving both levels of response and strength.
 Acknowledging stress and being aware of our comfortable zone is an important step in dealing with stress and the affects of it.
 We can acknowledge that we are under stress, what it is from, and how to successfully deal with it.
 In doing so, each time we deal with a certain stress, we build our capacity and system to enhance it for the next time we need to undertake that task.
-Attempting to ignore a stressful situation will generally lead to an increasing build up of tension and anxiety and as stress levels rise, the ability to rationally cope with the issue will tend to diminish, fuelling a further increase in stress; a vicious cycle.
-The results of unrelenting high stress can be catastrophic, life threatening diseases, family breakdowns, chronic illness and addiction.
+Attempting to ignore a stressful situation will generally lead to an increasing build-up of tension and anxiety.
+As stress levels rise, the ability to rationally cope with the issue will tend to diminish, fuelling a further increase in stress; a vicious cycle.
+The results of unrelenting high stress can be catastrophic, such as life threatening diseases, family breakdowns, chronic illness and addiction.